Need Support? Call 1300 775 870

 Basic Daily Care Fee:

-This covers the basic costs associated with living in a residential aged care facility, such as food and laundry.
-The Basic Daily Care Fee is the same for every resident, regardless of their income and assets, and is calculated at 85 percent of the standard full aged pension.
+The Basic Daily Care Fee is the same for every resident, regardless of their income and assets.
+It is set at $66.80 per day (from 20 March 2026), which is 85% of the single full Age Pension.
 This fee is paid periodically (usually fortnightly or monthly) and can be transferred directly from your pension.

 Means-tested Care Fee: